 Yes, you burn more calories when you are pregnant because of the increase in weight and body surface area.
 At baseline, your body has to burn calories just to keep your heart pumping, brain functioning, blood flowing, and muscles working.

-Can you lose fat while pregnant?
+Can I lose body fat while pregnant?

 How can I avoid getting fat during pregnancy?

 How to avoid gaining too much weight during pregnancy

 - Start pregnancy at a healthy weight if possible.

 - Choose complex carbs.

 - Start a simple walking routine.

 - If you’re already moving, don’t stop.

 Does weight loss during pregnancy affect baby?

 While being overweight or obese during pregnancy increases your risk for some pregnancy complications, losing weight during pregnancy puts you at risk of having a baby who is too small (small for gestational age, or SGA) and for preterm birth.